basecom/FixturesPlugin/docs/writing/fixture-helper.md

 # Fixture Helper

-Often in fixtures you need to access specific entities on the database, delete old records or create new.
-In those cases it can become quite cubersome to write all database queries dozens of times.
-For this case we have integrated a neat helper class: `FixtureHelper`.
+Often in fixtures, you need to access specific entities in the database, delete old records, or create new ones.
+Writing all these database queries multiple times can become quite cumbersome.
+To simplify this, we have integrated a handy helper class: `FixtureHelper`.

-The fixture helper provides a lot of small helper methods to fetch data from the database or write records.
+The `FixtureHelper` provides numerous small methods to fetch data from the database or write records.

 :::warning
-The fixture helpers are build to be most convienient for local development and fixtures!
-It is not intended to use in production code!
+The fixture helpers are designed to be most convenient for local development and fixtures.
+They are not intended for use in production code!
 :::

 ## How to use
-The fixture helper is already included in any fixture (since version 3).
+The `FixtureHelper` is already included in any fixture (since version 3).
 You can simply access the fixture helper:

 ```php
 <?php